rapid7/insightconnect-plugins/okta/help.md

 #### Reset Password

-This action resets password for Okta user and transitions user status to PASSWORD_EXPIRED, so that the user is required to change their password at their next login
+This action resets password for Okta user and transitions user status to PASSWORD_EXPIRED, so that the user is required to change their password at their next login.

 ##### Input